-In some cases, the brain tells our jaw to tighten, clench and grind, to hold the airway open so we can breathe.
+In some cases, the brain tells our jaw to tighten, clench, and grind in order to hold the airway open so we can breathe.

-If sleep apnea is ruled out, a night guard may be what you need to give your jaw some relief, or learn about other ways to stop grinding your teeth at night.
+If sleep apnea is ruled out, a night guard for Bruxism may be what you need to give your jaw some relief.
+If a night guard isn’t helping or you want to explore different methods, learn about other ways to stop grinding your teeth at night.